 - Senate The Senate directs the Department of Education to conduct a survey in fiscal year 2016 to assess the interest of school divisions to lease technology equipment with VPSA grants instead of purchasing the equipment, if such an option was available.
-School divisions shall respond by September 1, 2015, and the Department of Education shall provide a summary of the survey to the Governor and the Chairmen of the Senate Finance and House Appropriations Committees by October 15, 2015. - House No action taken will not supplant any of the decreased federal funding received or budgeted with any revenues from the Commonwealth.
+School divisions shall respond by September 1, 2015, and the Department of Education shall provide a summary of the survey to the Governor and the Chairmen of the Senate Finance and House Appropriations Committees by October 15, 2015. - House no action taken - Final General Assembly Action same as Senate amendment